gcgarner/IOTstack/README.md

 * 2019-11-20 BUGFIX disable swap: swapfile recreation on reboot fixed.
 Re-run from menu to fix.
 * Node-RED: serial port.
 New template adds privileged which allows acces to serial devices
 * EspurinoHub: is available for testing see wiki entry
-* Menu: Now remembers last stack selection, first build will be blank then the next will select your last containers
-* BUGFIX: fixed issue where rsync gave issue on 'Preserve Environment and Config files'
-* BUGFIX: I incorrecly changed mosquittos volume mapping and it caused the container to restart.
-Reverted to the old volume mapping

 ***